iacgm/website/content/posts/c2bf.md

 ## Similar Projects

 After completing this project and doing some research, I found that the idea for this project, like any good idea, has been had several times before.
-However, while I definitely commend anyone who undertakes building a X-to-Brainfuck compiler, I do think my approach sets this project apart from the others.
+However, while I definitely commend anyone who undertakes the important work of build X-to-Brainfuck compilers, I do think my approach sets this project apart from the others.

 Several projects (such as the one described [here](https://www.bozidarevic.com/2019/12/transpiling-c-into-brainfuck/)) exist which can translate simple commands, and even loops, but do not support things like function calls.
 The linked article even goes so far as to describe the `goto`-convention I used, but says it'd be too difficult to implement.